Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 If your babysitter is going to be heating bottled breast milk or preparing formula, give detailed step by step instructions on how to do it.

 Let your babysitter know when your child eats their meals, when they go to bed, and what their bedtime routine involves.
-For example, if there's a specific book that you read your child before bed.
-Be sure to include details about any favorite toys, security blankets, and similar details.
+For example, if there's a specific book that you read your child before bed or any other important information to do with favorite toys or security blankets.

 You might want to print out a sheet for your babysitter that they can fill in.
 You'll be able to see a check mark showing different things were done that way.
 Plus how much your baby ate when they had diaper changes, etc.